 Star Trek is an expansive franchise that spans 13 movies and 12 TV series.
 It’s considered one of the best franchises of all time in the science fiction genre.
 With so much information out there about this enthralling universe, an overwhelming feeling can quickly set in.

-So, whether you’re a longtime “Trekkie” or new to the franchise and looking to figure out which Star Trek series you should start with, this post will give you an overview of the order of the Star Trek TV series and how it has evolved over time.
+So, whether you’re a longtime “Trekkie” or new to the sci-fi action franchise and looking to figure out which Star Trek shows you should start with, this post will give you an overview of the order of the Star Trek TV series and how it has evolved over time.

 #1 Star Trek: The Original Series

 Created by Gene Roddenberry, Star Trek: The Original Series started the franchise with its debut on September 8th, 1966 on NBC.
-It is set in the 23rd century and follows the crew of the Starship Enterprise as they explore strange new worlds and seek out new life and civilizations.
+It is set in the 23rd century and follows the crew of the starship USS Enterprise as they explore strange new worlds and seek out new life and civilizations.

-It introduced some of the most iconic roles in the franchise, including Captain Kirk (William Shatner), Spock (Leonard Nimoy), Dr. Leonard “Bones” McCoy (DeForrest Kelley), Montgomery “Scotty” Scott (James Doohan), Nyota Uhura (Nichelle Nichols), and Hikaru Sulu (George Takei), among many others.
+It introduced some of the most iconic roles in the franchise, including Captain Kirk (William Shatner), Spock (Leonard Nimoy), Dr. Leonard “Bones” McCoy (DeForest Kelley), Montgomery “Scotty” Scott (James Doohan), Nyota Uhura (Nichelle Nichols), Hikaru Sulu (George Takei), and Pavel Andreievich Chekov (Walter Koenig) among many others.
 The show also introduced some of the franchise’s most notable alien races, such as the Klingons, Vulcans, Romulans, Tellarites, Andorians, and Gideonites, just to name a few.

 While the show only ran for three seasons until 1969, it has been hugely influential in popular culture and is often credited with paving the way for shows like Star Wars and Battlestar Galactica.